-We are giving you the chance to tell us about the company's tax position.
-If we later find that you have not told us everything, we will view this very seriously.
+We are giving you the opportunity to tell us about the company's tax position.
+If we later find that you have not told us everything, we'll view this very seriously.

-If we do not hear from you by [date + 40 days], we may make an assessment of what we believe the company owes.
-If suitable, we may open an investigation and consider charging additional penalties.
+If we do not hear from you by [date of letter + 40 days], we may assess what we believe the company owes.
+If appropriate, we may open an investigation and consider charging additional penalties.

 We charge interest on late tax payments under Section 101 of the Finance Act 2009.
-Paying any tax you owe will reduce the amount of interest you will have to pay.
+Paying any tax the company owes will reduce the amount of interest it will have to pay.